 - Hebrew letter: Vau (simple): Nail or Hook

 - Kabbalah: Pechad

 Keywords: Duty, Advice, Conscience, Morality, Inspiration, Revelation.

-Arcana V corresponds to Hebrew letter Vau that means “nail” or “hook”.
+Arcana V corresponds to the Hebrew letter Vau which means “nail” or “hook”.
 Thus it indicates:

 - The one that joins together the parts of a whole, as nails unite the parts of a house.

 - The one that serves to suspend a hanging object, as a hook supports a picture.